Biffy Clyro announce special livestream show to launch new album ‘A Celebration of Endings’

 Biffy Clyro have announced a special livestream performance to celebrate the forthcoming release of their new album ‘A Celebration of Endings’.

-The trio’s ninth studio album is set for release on August 14, and is the direct follow-up to 2016’s ‘Ellipsis’.
+The trio’s next studio album is set for release on August 14, and is the direct follow-up to 2016’s ‘Ellipsis’.

 Biffy will celebrate ‘A Celebration of Endings’ the day after its release (August 15) by playing the album front-to-back during a livestream that will be broadcast online from “an iconic Glasgow venue,” according to a press release.